-- Demo Videos: Salesvu offers a series of videos which provide an extensive look into the system and most of its features.
+- Demo Videos: SalesVu offers a series of videos that provide an extensive look into the system and most of its features.
 They are called “demo” videos but are actually more akin to training tools since they provide a step-by-step walkthrough of almost the entire interface.

 SalesVu also has a blog that features a lot of different businesses that are successfully using the POS service.
 There’s not much in the way of technical support here, but it might be helpful to see if there’s anyone out there using the software in a way that might also work for you.
-And if you really want to cover all your SalesVu social media bases, you can check out their Facebook page, Twitter feed, and LinkedIn account.
-Heck, they even have a Pinterest account with some nice stuff to look at.
+And if you really want to cover all your SalesVu social media bases, you can check out its Facebook page, Twitter feed, and LinkedIn account.

 Complaints about SalesVu are few and far between, and the majority of them are about earlier versions of the software.
-That being said, the complaints I could find mentioned the following problem:
+That said, the complaints I could find mentioned the following problems:

 Overall, SalesVu seems to have a pretty good thing going.
 Here are some of the reasons SalesVu clients are satisfied with the POS interface:

-- Bang for the Buck – Even with some less-than-obvious fees, SalesVu is reasonably priced as far as full-scale POS systems go.
-The transaction fees offered through Mercury are low, and for small to medium-sized businesses the payoff for the price is really great.
+- Affordability: SalesVu is reasonably priced as far as full-scale POS systems go.
+The transaction fees offered through Vantiv are low, and for small to medium-sized businesses, the payoff for the price is really great.
 SalesVu supports such a wide range of functions that just about any type of business can tailor it to their needs.
-Everything from basic inventory to customer marketing to employee management to financial analysis is represented in a fairly solid way.
+Everything from basic inventory and customer marketing to employee management and financial analysis is represented in a fairly solid way.

-- Good Support – Several client reviews mentioned that they were satisfied with the SalesVu support.
+- Good Support: Several client reviews mentioned that they were satisfied with SalesVu’s support.
 I can certainly confirm this with my own experience.
-One client stated that he suggested five different modifications and all five were developed.
+One client stated that he suggested five different modifications, and all five were developed.
 Being responsive to client needs and requests says a lot about a business.

-- Mobile Capabilities – At its core, SalesVu is a mobile POS system.
-While it’s designed to accommodate the types of businesses that are more obvious—retail shops, cafes, and bars—it was also made with other types of clients in mind.
+- Mobile Capabilities: At its core, SalesVu is a mobile POS system.
+While it’s designed to accommodate the types of businesses that are more obvious — retail shops, cafes, and bars — it was also made with other types of clients in mind.
 People who work in massage, therapy, tutoring, or cleaning services can take advantage of payment processing wherever they go.
-Customers love the fact that they can sign for their payment using their finger on a tablet or with the Zapper app.
-The recurring billing and invoicing features are also helpful for payment processing on the go.
+The recurring billing and invoicing features are also helpful for payment processing.

-Some of the up and coming cloud-based POS systems are industry specific.
+Some of the up and coming cloud-based POS systems are industry-specific.
 This is not the case with SalesVu.
 I appreciate the way this company covers a lot of different bases in a broad product that can be tailored as needed, whether you own a coffee shop, a shoe store, or a spa.
-The investment risks are not as high as they would be with a locally-installed POS system that required extensive setup and pricey hardware.
-Cloud-based software, like SalesVu, opens up a lot of opportunities for smaller businesses and people who offer their services on the go.
+Cloud-based software such as SalesVu opens up a lot of opportunities for smaller businesses and people who offer their services on the go.

 All in all, I would recommend evaluating your business needs and then deciding if the many capabilities of SalesVu can adequately meet those needs.
 As long as the interface works for you, you’ll be paying a great price for a solid product.